-The Sub-Fund shall be actively managed, with full discretion over the composition of the portfolio.
-The S&P Global Infrastructure (TR) (BB Ticker: SPGTITRE Index) benchmark is used for performance comparison.
-The Fund Manager implements this investment strategy on a continuous basis as follows: Sourcing and Due Diligence For the purposes of the Sub-Fund's promotion of: (1) a reduction in fossil fuels; and (2) an avoidance of investments in the deforestation or burning of natural ecosystems for the purposes of land clearance, the exclusion criteria will apply, as set out in the description of the binding elements below, and any proposed investment that would be in contravention of such exclusion criteria will not proceed.
-Monitoring During ownership of an investment, the Sub-Fund will monitor the indicators set out above, on a regular basis.
-What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
-The Sub-Fund will not enter into a proposed investment: 1) whose main product and/or services: a) supports thermal coal extraction, transportation or use for energy generation; b) supports the use of crude oil in the transportation and power generation sector; c) are linked to the coal and oil upstream industry (e.g. , drilling rig operators, fracking sand suppliers and oilfield service providers); or d) are the treatment and/or provision of logistics services for Canadian oil sands; or 2) that is engaged in deforestation or the burning of natural ecosystems for the purpose of land clearance; provided, that a potential investment that falls within the exclusions set out at item (1) above may not be prohibited to the extent that such potential investment has in place an appropriate carbon reduction strategy in support of such potential investment's low carbon transition.
-Good governance practices • What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy? include sound management Not applicable. structures, employee relations, • What is the policy to assess good governance practices of the investee companies? remuneration of staff and tax The Fund Manager will conduct due diligence of Investments based on the applicable Sustainability Accounting Standards Board governance factors. compliance.
+For the purposes of the Sub-Fund's promotion of: (1) a reduction in fossil fuels; and (2) an avoidance of investments in the deforestation or burning of natural ecosystems for the purposes of land clearance, the exclusion criteria will apply, as set out in the description of the binding elements below, and any proposed investment that would be in contravention of such exclusion criteria will not proceed.
+Monitoring During ownership of an investment, the Sub-Fund will monitor the indicators set out above, on a regular basis. • What are the binding elements of the investment strategy used to select the investments to attain each of the environmental or social characteristics promoted by this financial product?
+4. The Sub-Fund will not enter into a proposed investment: 1) whose main product and/or services: a) supports thermal coal extraction, transportation or use for energy generation; b) supports the use of crude oil in the transportation and power generation sector; c) are linked to the coal and oil upstream industry (e.g., drilling rig operators, fracking sand suppliers and oilfield service providers); or d) are the treatment and/or provision of logistics services for Canadian oil sands; or 2) that is engaged in deforestation or the burning of natural ecosystems for the purpose of land clearance; provided, that a potential investment that falls within the exclusions set out at item (1) above may not be prohibited to the extent that such potential investment has in place an appropriate carbon reduction strategy in support of such potential investment's low carbon transition.
+What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+Not applicable.
+Good governance • What is the policy to assess good governance practices of the investee companies? practices include sound management The Fund Manager will conduct due diligence of Investments based on the applicable Sustainability Accounting Standards Board governance factors. structures, employee relations, remuneration of staff and tax compliance.
 Where the Sub-Fund has an investment which provides the Sub-Fund with a discretion to vote on a proxy stemming from such investment (a "Proxy Request"), the Fund Manager will make a decision on such Proxy Requests to protect and promote the economic value of such investment and, in applying its discretion, the Fund Manager will take into account a range of considerations, including local corporate governance practices, applicable regulations specific to such investment and the particular Proxy Request.
 In relation to governance issues in particular, the Fund Manager may consider, amongst others: (1) factors relevant to the independence and effectiveness of the board (e.g., separation of roles, appropriate governance committees and the independence and effectiveness of the directors); (2) board and executive remuneration; (3) robust and transparent accounts, audits and internal controls; (4) capital structures and shareholder rights and protections; (5) policies and procedures for identifying and managing material environmental and/or social risks factors; and (6) transparent, legal political donations and lobbying that are not at the expense of public welfare.